RebelTat/markdown-portfolio/_includes/05-emphasis.md

-Take a beating amd keeps on ticking like an old RustyFord Farm Truck
+Take a beating and keeps on ticking... like an old Rusty Ford Farm Truck